marxanweb/general/documentation/docs_admin.md

 marxan-server runs as a Python script from the marxan-server folder and on Windows installations it will be started automatically when you click on the Launch Marxan Web shortcut.
 It can also be started manually (for other operating systems or if you want to start it manually on Windows):

 - Navigate to the marxan-server folder
-- Start the marxan-server by entering python webAPI_tornado.py
+- Start the marxan-server by entering python3 marxan-server.py

 You should see the marxan-server log output - for more information see [marxan-server log](#marxan-server-log).